SudatiSimone/SpaceInvader/README.md

 # SpaceInvader
-A first game in python about space Invader with pygame
+A first game in python about space Invader with pygame.

+Player's control to play:
+Left arrow to move left the spaceship
+Right arrow to move right the spaceship
+Space to fire

+Below an image of the play: